-The Latvian countryside is dotted with medieval castle ruins thanks to the Teutonic Knights of the Livonian Order who once controlled the region.
+The Latvian countryside is dotted with castle ruins thanks to the Livonian Knights who once controlled the region.
 Bauska Castle was built in the mid-15th century and served as a stronghold for over 100 years.
 After the Knights lost the Livonian War in the mid-16th century, the castle was incorporated into the Duchy of Courland, a newly-established vassal state of the Grand Duchy of Lithuania.
 A manor befitting the Duke soon appeared next to the castle and both structures remained in use until they were blown up during the Great Northern War in 1706.
-(Don’t worry: a grand new palace soon replaced the manor nearby.)
+(Don’t worry: a grand new palace soon replaced the manor.)

 Today, visitors can clamber to the top of the crumbling castle watchtower for a lovely view of Bauska and the surrounding countryside.
 The manor house, meanwhile, has been restored and turned into a museum.